NativeScript/plugins/packages/camera/README.md

 # @nativescript/camera

-Almost every mobile application needs the option to capture, save and share images.
-The NativeScript camera plugin was designed for the first two parts of the job (taking a picture and optionally saving to device storage).
+A plugin that allows you to take a picture and optionally save it  on the device storage.

 ## Installation